SirAndrewGotham/GothamFolio/README.md

-*this is new GothamFolio development, previous one moved to archive*
+*this is new GothamFolio development, previous one - working but kind of outdated - moved to archive at [GothamFolio-v1](https://github.com/SirAndrewGotham/gothamfolio-v1)*

 # GothamFolio - Personal Portfolio Website